epfl-cs358/2025sp-hexapolo/README.md

 - **Raspberry Pi 1**

   Note : none of our scripts were tested on any Raspberry Pi other than RPi1.
-However, because of good backward compatibility, all technologies tested on RPi1 should work on any next iteration of the board.
+However, because of good backward compatibility, all scripts tested on RPi1 should work on any next iteration of the board.
 Furthermore, you might encounter a few difficulties linked to the limited computing capabilities of the RP1.
-Using a more recent iteration of a Raspberry Pi such as RPi4 will definitely make the reproducability process much easier.
+Using a more recent iteration of the Raspberry Pi, such as the RPi4, will make the reproducibility process significantly easier.

 ### Power Source